SaiMyana/Myo-armband-to-predict-game-gestures/README.md

-Gesture Recognition with Myo Armband
+# Gesture Recognition with Myo Armband

-Overview
+##Overview
 This repository contains the code and documentation for a gesture recognition system using the Myo armband.
 The system predicts the gestures performed by users based on sensor data captured by the Myo armband.

-Dataset Description
+## Dataset Description
 The dataset used for training and evaluation consists of sensor readings recorded while users perform various gestures.
 Each entry in the dataset includes sensor data along with metadata such as the label indicating the performed gesture, recording time, arm used, battery level, and connection quality.

-Methodology
+## Methodology
-Data Collection: Python application interfaces with the Myo armband to record sensor data while users perform gestures.
-Each gesture is recorded for 2 seconds following a 0.5-second break, with each gesture recorded 10 times per iteration.

-Preprocessing: Data preprocessing involves handling missing values and normalizing features.
+#Preprocessing: Data preprocessing involves handling missing values and normalizing features.
 Features extracted include sensor readings and additional features such as gesture duration and muscle activity intensity.

-Model Selection and Training:
+## Model Selection and Training:

 Implemented machine learning algorithms include: k-Nearest Neighbors (KNN)